davidmasek/beacon/README.md

 ## 🌟  Beacon status

 Beacon is now stable.
 I use it for my personal projects.
-I will avoid breaking changes if possible, but backwards compatibility is not guaranteed till we reach version 1.0.

 Beacon is easily deployable as Docker container or installed as Go application.

-Development notes and more detailed status is available in [README-dev](README-dev.md).
+Beacon reached v1 🎉 .
+You should be able to upgrade from any v1.X version to any higher v1.X version.

+Feel free to submit bugs or feature requests as Issues on GitHub.

 ## ⚙️ Build